Cookies on this website

 The second theme that emerged during the conference was the importance and need for effective communication with the public, using lay language, beyond academic publications.
 And finally, it was amazing to see so many examples of the direct impact that people's research had during the pandemic, including changing government policies, as well as the ongoing research that is underway to develop the evidence for future pandemics.'

-Find out more about the programmes Dr Richards teaches and supervises on here.
+Find out more about the programmes Dr Richards teaches and supervises on, and Emily and Marc study on here.